Statistics on Stream Data

 sample_var = 2.700000047683716

 We could just keep a running sum of the numerator and running count of the denominator but there are some drawbacks.
 Calculating the numerator of the mean could result in an arithmetic overflow when dealing with large numbers.
-Calculating the numerator of the variance involves recalculating the mean for each value in the batch and involves calculating the sums of squares, which can lead to numerical instability.
+Calculating the numerator of the variance involves recalculating the mean for each new batch of data and involves calculating the sums of squares, which can lead to numerical instability.

 where: